 In Search of Preventative Strategies: Novel Anti-Inflammatory High-CBD Cannabis Sativa Extracts Modulate ACE2 Expression in COVID-19 Gateway Tissues

-Several weeks ago, I had a farm visitor who I watched through the front window smearing CBD on his lips and under his nose before knocking on my front door.
-Two days later, at a socially-distanced but in person meeting, my accountant told me she’d read on the internet that CBD stops COVID.
+Several weeks ago, I had a farm visitor who, before knocking on my door, applied CBD under his nose and on his lips.
+A couple of days later, during a socially-distanced meeting, my accountant mentioned she’d read online that CBD could stop COVID.

-Skeptical, several staff members and I poked around, and decided that the source of the behavior and comment was an article pre-published, but not peer reviewed, titled “In Search of Preventative Strategies: Novel Anti-Inflammatory High CBD Cannabis Sativa Extracts Modulate ACE2 Expression in COVID-19 Gateway Tissues.”
+Intrigued but skeptical, my team and I did some digging.
+We traced the source of this claim to a pre-published, non-peer-reviewed article titled, “In Search of Preventative Strategies: Novel Anti-Inflammatory High CBD Cannabis Sativa Extracts Modulate ACE2 Expression in COVID-19 Gateway Tissues.”

-The basic idea is that the SARS-CoV2 virus is transmitted by respiratory droplets produced when an infected person coughs, sneezes, shouts, talks expressively or sings.
-The virus enters the body of the next host through her nose and mouth, binding with ACE2 receptors there.
-Cannabinoids also bind with ACE2, and thus theoretically they should block the COVID virus.
+The concept is that the SARS-CoV-2 virus is transmitted through respiratory droplets when an infected person coughs, sneezes, or talks.
+It enters the body via the nose and mouth, binding to ACE2 receptors.
+Since cannabinoids also bind to ACE2, the theory suggests they could block the virus from taking hold—but that remains purely theoretical for now.

 Here is the link to the paper, for you to review an assess: